LIST OF JURISDICTIONS RESTRICTING OR BANNING SCRUBBER WASH WATER DISCHARGES

 The list below includes countries and ports where such restrictions are currently understood to be in place, based on information received by the Club at the time of publication.
 However, the list should not be seen as necessarily complete and is for guidance only, in particular noting that local legislation can be subject to change at short notice.
 Therefore it is important that Members monitor the current situation closely and always contact their local agent/representative prior to arrival.
 This should include seeking confirmation of the latest situation regarding any applicable requirements relating to the operation of scrubbers and any permission required from the relevant local authorities for their use.

 Please feel free to contact the Britannia Loss Prevention department if further assistance or clarification is needed.
-Members are also welcome to notify us should they experience any restrictions or bans in a port or country not currently on the list and further information on emission standards is available in focus.
+Members are also welcome to notify us should they experience any restrictions or bans in a port or country not currently on the list.

 Subject to approval by the Administration of its use in accordance with Regulation 4 of MARPOL Annex VI while taking into account the 2015 Guidelines for EGCS (IMO Resolution MEPC.259 (68)).